 Where to stay

 The centre and the beach are about 5 kilometres apart, so it depends on how much you want to spend your time by the sea.
-But like I said, you’re there in no time on a bike.
+But you’re there in no time on a bike.
 Anywhere in the area between the center and the beach is a good option, I think.

 My favorite neighborhood full of great restaurants and cafes that aren’t as touristy as the downtown area is Cabanyal, it’s the part of town right by the Playa de Cabanyal beach of the same name.
 Ruzafa is also nice, from the train station towards the center, there are a lot of cool cafes here too.